 French press method can offer you a coffee faster than a standard percolator.

-If you are trying to brew a large batch over a short time, it’s better to use a percolator since you can get a faster brew than the French press.
+In the battle of percolator vs french press, if you are trying to brew a large batch over a short time, it’s better to use a percolator since you can get a faster brew than the French press.

 If you have previous experience with percolators, you’ll find that it’s easy to brew delicious coffee using one.
 If you don’t pay attention to the details, it’s easy to mess up your brew and get a bitter cup of coffee.